AdobeDocs/dynamic-media-classic.en/help/using/best-practices-optimizing-quality-images.md

     * `amount` (0-5, strength of the effect.)
     * `radius` (0-250, width of the "sharpening lines" drawn around the sharpened object, as measured in pixels.)

-      Keep in mind that the parameters `radius` and `amount` work against each other.
-Reducing `radius` can be compensated by increasing `amount`. `Radius` allows finer control as a lower value sharpens only the edge pixels, whereas a higher value sharpens a wider band of pixels.
+      Note that the parameters `radius` and `amount` have an inverse relationship.
+Reducing `radius` can be compensated by increasing `amount`. `Radius` allows finer control as a lower value sharpens only the edge pixels, whereas a higher value sharpens a wider range of pixels.

     * `threshold` (0-255, sensitivity of effect.)